mendix/docs/content/developerportal/howto/delete-apps.md

   ![](attachments/companyadmin/deactivate-app.png)

 {{% alert type="info" %}}
 Licensed apps with a node can only be offboarded by Mendix Support.
-To offboard an app, you must [submit a request](https://support.mendix.com/hc/en-us/requests/new).
+To offboard an app, you must [submit a support request](https://support.mendix.com/hc/en-us/requests/new).
 {{% /alert %}}

 ### 3.2 Deleting Apps

 Only Free Apps can be deleted.
-App deletion cannot be undone and means ALL DATA WILL BE LOST, including all files on the TeamServer and all data in the FreeApp node (if applicable).
+App deletion cannot be undone and means that ALL DATA WILL BE LOST, including all the files on the Team Server and all the data in the Free App node (if applicable).

-Follow these steps to delete an app:
+ these steps to delete an app:

 1. In the **Company Admin settings** click **Apps** in the left navigation menu.
 2. Select the check boxes of the apps that you want to delete.